 Banners/display ads of different sizes are typically displayed at the top or bottom part of the screen.
 Users can keep using the app even with a banner on the screen, but they are still annoying.
 Moreover, their relatively low click-through rates are a serious drawback as publishers are paid every time a consumer interacts with an ad.

-These full-screen ads containing images, videos, or text are displayed periodically and can be closed by tapping the cross button or opening the promoted page.
 Interstitial ads often occur at natural transition breaks in messaging, news, and content, or when users open or close the app.
 In gaming apps, they may appear before or after an expected content or functionality, e.g., changing game levels or between game sessions.

 Native ads are so naturally integrated into an app experience that users hardly perceive them as such.
 Snapchat’s sponsored lenses and branded filters are a great example, but usually, native ads appear in threads as sponsored content or videos.
 They may target users based on their past actions, interests, locations, and other data, and align with the user’s favorite types of content.